 By August Hagemann

-August Hagemann is a junior majoring in Russian, East European, and Eurasian Studies
+August Hagemann is a first year at Miami majoring in Russian, East European, and Eurasian Studies.